rbisdorff/Digraph3/docSphinx/tutorial.rst

 absorbent kernel:  [0, 0, 1, 0, 0, 0, 0, 0]
 Execution time  : 0.00022 sec.

-The codual outranking digraph, modelling a strict outranking relation, admits an initial kernel *['a1','a2','a4']* and a terminal one *['a3','a7']*.
+The codual outranking digraph, modelling a strict outranking relation, admits an initial pre-kernel *['a1','a2','a4']* and a terminal one *['a3','a7']* (see the indeterminate independance qualifications).

-Let us compute the inital kernel restricted adjacency table.
+Let us compute the inital pre-kernel restricted adjacency table.

 >>> k1Relation = gcd.domkernelrestrict(['a1','a2','a4'])
 >>> gcd.showHTMLRelationTable(